crytic/building-secure-contracts/learn_evm/arithmetic-checks.md

 }
 ```

-We can simplify the comparison process to a single operator if we're able to shift the disjointed number domain back so that it's connected.
+We can simplify the expression to a single comparison if we're able to shift the disjointed number domain back so that it's connected.
 To accomplish this, we subtract the smallest negative int64 `type(int64).min` from a value (or add the underlying unsigned value).
 A better way to understand this is by visualizing the signed integer number domain in relation to the unsigned domain (which is demonstrated here using int128).